kanishkumar-k/portfolio-website/README.md

 This project uses a **JSON-based configuration-driven** approach for all portfolio content and settings.

-Instead of relying on a traditional CMS or database, all content is managed via editable JSON files in the `data/` directory.
+All content is managed via editable JSON files in the `data/` directory.
 A "file-based CMS," "content as configuration," or "headless CMS pattern"— fully custom and code-driven.
+Via /admin, these data can be populated which are automatically pushed to  `data/` directory

 ## How It Works